You are here

 6) The Institute adopts a one-source-only protocol for issuing public information and incident updates.
-ALL information on the incident will be issued by one spokesperson (generally the associate director, public relations and marketing, who serves as the Institute’s public and media relations officer).
+ALL information on the incident will be issued by one spokesperson (generally the director of media and public relations, who serves as the Institute’s public information officer).

 a) The Office of Public Safety (or a designated member of PAC and/or CIRT) will regularly provide the spokesperson with the facts of the emergency and will update the spokesperson at appropriate intervals as more information becomes available.

 b) This spokesperson’s role is to a) immediately engage with media representatives and explain to them how and when information will be made public, and b) to provide that information accurately and forthrightly.
 All media inquiries are to be directed to this designated spokesperson without comment.

 7) The Institute’s social media coordinator and the chief marketing officer coordinate and monitor the flow of information to the Institute’s social media channels (principally the @WITNews Twitter handle).